Learn more about the opportunities for Social Justice Interns!

 - Completing administrative tasks such as data entry and evaluation.

 The Personal Effectiveness Program (PEP) was specifically developed for individuals who are unable to effectively adapt to the demands or experiences within typical developmental and vocational settings.
 The program and environment is designed to address residents’ behavioral needs while promoting the development of adaptive behaviors necessary to participate productively in their choice of training and enrichment programs.
 Using sensory and interactive technology including IPADS and Smart Boards, PEP instructors assist individuals in gaining and enhancing skills in the areas of concentrating, waiting, asking for help appropriately, making choices, and accepting correction or redirection.

 Interns will assist classroom instructors in providing individualized services to participants.
 These specialized services could include communication, positive behavior support, functional academic & vocational skills, independent living skills, and social & interpersonal skills.
 Interns will co-facilitate with instructors in group settings and provide 1:1 support when needed.
-This internship will be entirely virtual for the immediate future.

 ONE Northside Positions:

 Help build new and strengthen relationships with community partners (schools, churches, service providers, block clubs, tenant organizations, etc.) and grow their individual membership program.
-Support training programs on political education, organizing skills, and civics.
+Support training programs on political education, organizing skills, mental health advocacy, and civics.
 Responsibilities and duties will include supporting logistics - creating Zooms, sending calendar invites, etc., conducting outreach via email, phone, and targeted flyering, preparing pre-meeting/training and post-meeting/training materials, data entry, and social media support.
 Ideal for someone who wants to understand how social justice organizations operate aside from issue/campaign work, though there will be plenty of opportunities to attend issue team meetings and organizational meetings.